thomasp-gfz/WaterBalanceR_JOSS/paper.md

 **WaterBalanceR** provides the following core functionalities:

-- Calculation of crop coefficient, crop evapotranspiration (ETc), and daily water balance for starch potatoes using NDVI data and FAO56 Penman-Monteith-based ET₀ from DWD \autoref{fig:Figure 1}
+- Calculation of crop coefficient, crop evapotranspiration (ETc), and daily water balance for starch potatoes using NDVI data and FAO56 Penman-Monteith-based ET₀ from DWD \autoref{fig:figure_1}
 - Output of water balance and further results as shapefiles (`.shp`) and/or PNGs (`.png`) at a precision farming scale
 - Processing of NDVI data from DJI Phantom 4 Multispectral, PlanetScope or Sentinel-2 — freely mixable as input
 - Autonomous download and processing of precipitation data: